-We are all subject to having an advertising jingle or two stuck in our heads at any one time and it’s bloody annoying.
+We are all subject to having an advertising jingle or two stuck in our heads at any one time.
+It’s bloody annoying.
 Men still walk up to a bar saying ‘5 cougar’s thanks’, just to have a laugh.

 Marketing encompasses many mediums and although TV ads are a great story telling example, they are just the beginning of a complete marketing campaign.

 They found him.
 They found Joe and his four mates drinking at the Geelong Hotel (hello neighbours!) on a Friday night.
 They knew that the 25-35 age market segment was where their customers were and they knew that they also watch a lot of TV.

 Apart from watching a lot of TV, what else do 32-year-old men like?
 Pretty women.
 Yes, sex sells, but this was a wonderful example of how to connect directly to the male brain in a way that will make them remember.